square/square-python-sdk/doc/models/search-orders-customer-filter.md

 # Search Orders Customer Filter

-Filter based on Order `customer_id` and any Tender `customer_id` associated with the Order.
-Does not filter based on the [FulfillmentRecipient](/doc/models/order-fulfillment-recipient.md) `customer_id`.
+A filter based on the order `customer_id` and any tender `customer_id` associated with the order.
+It does not filter based on the [FulfillmentRecipient](/doc/models/order-fulfillment-recipient.md) `customer_id`.

 ## Structure